jhorneman/procjam15/docs/formats.md

 * 'set $varname value'.
 Set a variable named 'varname' to 'value'.

 The $ in front of the variable name is important.

+# Style text

+All text (not the options, not the lead-in) enclosed in a <t> tag, like this:

+    <t>INSUFFICIENT DATA</t>

+will be put inside a span with class style_terminal.